ckaestne/gdoc2latex/README.md

 The server expects that *latex* is installed locally.
 The server will store results in the `out` directory.
 It uses a temporary directory of the operating system to compile the generated latex.
 By default it calls `pdflatex --pdf --interaction=nonstopmode main.tex` twice with a 10 second timeout each.

-**Docker and Heroku:** Optionally, the system can be easily deployed to Docker and Heroku.
+**Docker and Heroku/Fly.io:** Optionally, the system can be easily deployed to Docker and a hosting service like Heroku or Fly.io.
 Due to needed credentials, no prebuild containers are provided, but the `Dockerfile` and the `build-and-deploy.sh` script should make this process hopefully fairly straightforward.
-The default Dockerfile installs all of tex-live which is huge and may not be needed.
+The default Dockerfile uses the full texlive installation which is huge and may not be needed.